jowolf/sshmenu/README.md

 Also, there's no reason that gnome-terminal (or mate-terminal, or lxterminal, for that matter) can't be used to provide the terminal capabilities (without requiring gnome-sshmenu), I am implementing a config option for this - first step is lxterminal, since I now use LXDE to avoid the Gnome CF.

+UPDATE: This version now looks in several places, in a specific order, for a valid terminal to launch, and is configurable via the SSHTERM and TERM envo vars.
+See "Usage".

 Installation
 ============